 - Highly complex inventions, such as medical equipment, satellite technologies, networking systems, etc.: $15,000+

 - What types of inventions can I patent?

 Utility patents cover all sorts of intellectual property, from manufactured products and devices to new software or methods.
 Typically, what most would view as a new invention falls under the utility patent category.

 - What information do I include in my utility patent application?

 The information included in your patent application depends on whether you're filing a provisional or non-provisional application.
 A provisional application is not reviewed by the USPTO.
 It is essentially a shorter version of the non-provisional application.
 It acts as a placeholder for you in the line of patent applicants.
 Your official patent application should include the inventor's name, a general description of the invention, any prior art, claims, contact information, drawings, and fees.
 Be sure to discuss your non-provisional application with a lawyer before filing.

 - Are there reduced government fees for small businesses?

 Yes.
 A "small entity" is entitled to a 50 percent reduction in government fees.
 A "micro-entity" can obtain a 75 percent fee reduction.

 If you need help finding a utility patent example and want legal assistance filing your patent, post a question on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to the site, each of whom are from top schools such as Yale Law and Harvard Law.
-Many also have backgrounds working with companies like Stripe, Twilio, and Google.
+Many also have backgrounds working with companies like Menlo Ventures, Airbnb, and Google.